Mathys De Carvalho

-Mathys De Carvalho Soares (born 1 May 2005) is a professional footballer who plays as a defensive midfielder for club Lyon.
+Mathys De Carvalho Soares (born 1 May 2005) is a professional footballer who plays as a defensive midfielder for Saudi Pro League club Diriyah.
 Born in France, he represents Portugal at youth level.

 Club career

 A native of Lyon, De Carvalho was formed at the Olympique Lyonnais youth academy.

 On 11 July 2025, De Carvalho signed his first professional contract with Lyon for a duration of 3 years, until June 2028.
 Following this signature, he was promoted to Lyon's first team by coach Paulo Fonseca.
 He made his debut for Lyon on 19 September 2025 in a 1–0 home win against Angers in Ligue 1, coming in as a substitute in the 81st minute.
 A few days later, on 25 September 2025, De Carvalho started his first game for Lyon in a 1–0 victory over Utrecht in the UEFA Europa League league phase.

+On 7 September 2026, De Carvalho moved to Diriyah in Saudi Arabia, for a €1.1 million transfer fee, with a 10% sell-on clause.

 International career

 Eligible to play for France and Portugal, De Carvalho opted to represent Portugal at international level.
 He made his debut for Portugal under-20s in October 2025.